WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 ## Part 2 of 2: Translating and Editing `Markdown_filenames.plist`

 1. **Translate all Other `.md` Files:**
-   - Proceed to translate the remaining `.md` files, adhering to the guidelines above.
+   - Proceed to translate the rest of the `.md` files, adhering to the guidelines above.

-2. Now after translating every other .md, you need to edit it's title name, do the following for every other .md as well **Edit `Markdown_filenames.plist`:**
+2. Now after translating every other .md, you need to edit it's title name, do this for every other .md as well, with an example down below in Spanish

+   **Edit `Markdown_filenames.plist`:**
    - Open `Markdown_filenames.plist`.
    - **Only translate the `Maintainer Information` in this case.** Do not modify any other parameters to prevent Portal from malfunctioning.
 Do NOT change the key lines at all!